lynochka/fundamentals/c-sharp-design-patterns/readme.md

 Product and Creator can be implemented as interface instead of an abstract base class.

 ### Abstract Factory
-Intent: to provde an interface for creating families of related or dependant objects without specifying their concrete classes.
+Intent: to provide an interface for creating families of related or dependant objects without specifying their concrete classes.

 Use-cases:
-1. When a system should be independent of how ots products are created, composed and represented.
+1. When a system should be independent of how its products are created, composed and represented.
 1. When you want to provide a class library of products and only reveal their interfaces, but not their implementations.
 1. When a system should be considered with one of multiple families of products.